snanda85/snanda85.github.io/_posts/travel/2010-10-07-Coorg-Karnataka.md

 From nice road, we landed onto mysore road and in another half n hour we stopped to have breakfast.
 Had dosas and idlies and rice :).
 A heavy breakfast is always a good start for the day, right.

-From hereon, my buddy shifted to the driving seat till the turn to Coorg, at Srirangapatna.
+From here on, my buddy shifted to the driving seat till the turn to Coorg, at Srirangapatna.
 [My 'devilish' plan was to let her drive on mysore road, so that I can take on the curvy roads afterwards :)]

 In 2hrs or so, and 110 kms, we were at Srirangapatna, where we missed the right turn for coorg [though there were huge hoardings telling the direction there] and had to take a u-turn.
 Not much a pain, it happens with me 9/10 times :)